mvolkmann/blog/src/astro.md

 The files can use the Markdown, MDX, YAML, or JSON format.
 All files in a collection must use the same format.

+An analogy can be made between content collections and relational database tables.
+Each `src/content` subdirectory is like a database table.
+Each file in these subdirectories is like a row in a database table.
+Content collections are like databases without SQL where the only supported queries are retrieving a single document or all documents in a collection.

 The following steps can be taken to define and render a collection of dogs.

 - Create the directory `src/content`.